 “It usually takes about 10 hours to empty a train,” Site Manager Nate Hoffman told guests.
 “But it takes longer in the dead of winter because the coal in the cars freezes coming across the prairies.”

 Photo by Kym ReinstadlerRegistered guests on 13 public tours of the J. H. Campbell on Sept.
-21 marveled at size of gigantic turbines that spin to generate electricity that helps power the central United States as well as the Canadian province of Manitoba.
+21 marveled at the size of gigantic turbines that spin to generate electricity that helps power the central United States as well as the Canadian province of Manitoba.

 Children in the group chuckled as Hoffman described a cumbersome process of warming the rail cars just enough to thaw vast blocks of frozen coal, then mechanically turning a segment of several cars over simultaneously for dumping.

 Coal-fired plants generate electricity by burning coal in a boiler.
 The burning coal heats water, piped through miles of steel tubing, to more than 1,000 degrees Fahrenheit.
-Pressurized steam rises and is routed to turbines which spin and feed a generator to produce electricity.
+Pressurized steam rises and is routed to turbines, which spin and feed a generator to produce electricity.

 Hoffman and Kapla also led guests inside to a fourth-floor turbine viewing platform in Unit 3 where the noise — despite mandatory ear protection — was ear-splitting and the temperature was about 100 degrees.